The band structure of a model of spatial random permutation: Introduction

 \end{theorem}

-\begin{remark} We refer to the regime $\beta \sim c / N$ as \textit{critical}, and the regimes $1/N \ll \beta$ and $\beta \ll 1/N$ respectively as \textit{supercritical} and \textit{subcritical}.
-The critical regime for $d = 1$ was previously studied in \cite{M16a}, where the existence of the function $f$ was established and $f$ was shown to be \textit{continuous} and \textit{strictly decreasing}.
-Our analysis give a new description of the function $f$ that, in addition, shows that it is \textit{smooth} and permits an analysis of its asymptotic behaviour (on the other hand, we are unable to deduce that $f$ is strictly decreasing from our description, only that it is non-increasing); see Figure \ref{fig:f} for a rough illustration of this function.
-The remaining parts of Theorems \ref{t:main2}, and the entirety of Theorem~\ref{t:main1}, are to the best of our knowledge completely new.
+\begin{remark} We refer to the regime $\beta \sim c / N$ as \textit{critical}, and the regimes $1/N \ll \beta$ and $\beta \ll 1/N$ respectively as \textit{subcritical} and \textit{supercritical}.
+The critical regime for $d = 1$ was previously studied in \cite{M16a}, where the existence of the function $f^1$ was established and $f^1$ was shown to be \textit{continuous} and \textit{strictly decreasing}.
+Our analysis gives a new description of the function $f^1$ that, in addition, shows that it is \textit{smooth} and permits an analysis of its asymptotic behaviour (on the other hand, we are unable to deduce that $f^1$ is strictly decreasing from our description, only that it is non-increasing); see Figure~\ref{fig:f} for a rough illustration of this function.
+The remaining parts of Theorems \ref{t:main2}, and the entirety of Theorem~\ref{t:main1} in the case $d \ge 2$, are to the best of our knowledge completely new.
 We give more details on connections to the literature in Section~\ref{s:lr}. \end{remark}

-\begin{remark} As explained in Section \ref{s:vf}, the representation of the function $f$ in \eqref{e:frep} arises out of a variational formula in the setting of large deviation theory for Gaussian fields.
-In \cite{M16a} the function $f$ was also represented via a variational formula that arose out of large deviation theory in a different setting (see Section \ref{s:lr} for details), and so one consequence of Theorem~\ref{t:main2} is an equivalence between two ostensibly unrelated variational formulae (see Proposition \ref{p:vf}). \end{remark}

-\begin{remark} We believe that results analogous to Theorem \ref{t:main2} also hold in dimensions $d \ge 2$.
-Indeed, out of our proof one can extract the existence of a non-increasing function $f_d$ such that, for almost every $c > 0$, it holds that

-However, our techniques do not allow us to extend this convergence to all $c$, nor can we prove that $f_d$ is smooth (except perhaps in \textit{odd dimensions}, where it is possible that a variant of our techniques may work); we explain this further in Remark~\ref{r:limit2} below.